A motivic filtration on the topological cyclic homology of commutative ring spectra: The even filtration for modules

 \begin{definition} Fix any map of spectra $\gamma:\MU \to \mathrm{ku}$ that is a surjection on $\pi_*$.
 We denote by $\MW$ the $\mathbb{E}_{\infty}$-ring that is the Thom spectrum associated to the map

 \end{definition}

 \begin{theorem} The $\mathbb{E}_{\infty}$-ring $\MW$ is strongly even. \end{theorem}

 \begin{proof} By Thomifying $\Omega^{\infty} \Sigma^2(\--)$, applied to an even cell decomposition of the spectrum $\MU$, we see that $\MW$ has an even cell decomposition as an $\mathbb{E}_{\infty}$-ring spectrum.
-It remains to check that: \begin{enumerate} \item There exists a homotopy commutative ring homomorphism $\MU \to \MW$ that makes $\MW$ a free $\MU$-module concentrated in even degrees. \item After $p$-localization, $\MW$ is a polynomial $\mathrm{BP}$-algebra. \end{enumerate}
+It remains to check that there exists a homotopy commutative ring homomorphism $\MU \to \MW$ that makes $\MW$ a free $\MU$-module concentrated in even degrees.

 First, we claim that the infinite loop map $\Omega^{\infty} \Sigma^2 \gamma:W_2 \to \mathrm{BU}$ has a double loop map section.
 To construct this section, we may take $\Omega^2$ of a section of the pointed space map $\Omega^{\infty}\Sigma^4\gamma:W_4 \to \mathrm{BSU}$.
 To see that the latter section exists, we note that \emph{any} map $\mathrm{BSU} \to \mathrm{BSU}$ lifts through $\Omega^{\infty} \Sigma^4 \gamma$.
 This is because the obstruction to such a lift is a map from $\mathrm{BSU}$ to a space that, by assumption, has only odd homotopy groups.